LMWNWeb/Bonfire/README.md

 ## Technical Requirements
 - A web server such as Apache, Nginx, Litespeed, etc.
-- PHP (we'd highly recommend using the latest version of PHP, but this project will work on PHP 4 and up).
+- PHP (Bonfire works on PHP 4 and up.
+We'd recommend using the latest version of PHP for it's security and bugfix updates).

 ## Supported HTTP Error Codes